Ivordir/Okolors/README.md

 Oftentimes, especially for large images, loading the image from disk takes longer than it does for Okolors to generate the palette!

-# Features

-Here is the list of cargo features and supported image foramts:

-- `threads`: use multiple threads to generate palettes (enabled by default).

-- `jpeg`, `png`, `gif`, `webp`, and `qoi`: support for these image formats is enabled by default through the `default_formats` feature.

-- `bmp` and `tiff`: support for these image formats is not enabled by default.

-- `pnm`: support for PBM, PGM, and PPM is not enabled by default.

 # References